Cozy Peach Kitchen

 • Don’t skip the toppings!
 Add lime wedges and chopped cilantro to each bowl of red curry noodles for extra tangy flavor.
 You can even add finely shredded purple cabbage for a crisp texture.

-Storage tips
+Storage notes

 • Reheating: The noodles will soak up liquid as they sit.
 When reheating, add a splash of broth or coconut milk to loosen up the noodles.
-Reheat on the stove top over medium heat or reheat single servings in the microwave.
+Reheat on the stovetop over medium heat or reheat single servings in the microwave.

 • Freezing: I have not tried freezing this recipe, but please let us know in the comments if you give it a try!